EYBlockchain/starlight/WRITEUP.md

 - A whole state cannot be initialised, without revealing _which_ state variable has just been initialised.
 I.e. its `stateVarId` is revealed to the blockchain.
   - The only exception to this is if the `stateVarId` may be a randomly assigned uniqueId, and bears no 'meaning' for the protocol.
 - Thereafter (after initialisation) proper privacy resumes.
-- A non-constant secret state cannot be 'consulted' without revealing its nullifier to the blockchain.
+- A non-constant secret state cannot be 'accessed' without revealing its nullifier to the blockchain.
 - A public state cannot be edited with reference to a `secret` state, without leaking information about that secret state, or possibly leaking the secret value completely.
 I.e. you can't include a secret state on the RHS of an assignment statement, if a public state is on the LHS.
 The public change in the LHS reveals the likely value of the secret RHS.